-Note that this reference documentation is identical to the help that is displayed in Matlab when you type “help ft_appenddata”.
+Note that this reference documentation is identical to the help that is displayed in MATLAB when you type “help ft_appenddata”.

 FT_APPENDDATA combines multiple datasets that have been preprocessed separately into a single large dataset.
 Use as data = ft_appenddata(cfg, data1, data2, data3, ...) where the configuration can be empty.
 If the input datasets all have the same channels, the trials will be concatenated.
 This is useful for example if you have different experimental conditions, which, besides analyzing them separately, for some reason you also want to analyze together.
 The function will check for consistency in the order of the channels.
 If the order is inconsistent the channel order of the output will be according to the channel order of the first data structure in the input.
 If the input datasets have different channels, but the same number of trials, the channels will be concatenated within each trial.
 This is useful for example if the data that you want to analyze contains both MEG and EMG channels which require different preprocessing options.
 Occasionally, the data needs to be concatenated in the trial dimension while there's a slight discrepancy in the channels in the input data (e.g. missing channels in one of the data structures).
 The function will then return a data structure containing only the channels which are present in all inputs.
-To facilitate data-handling and distributed computing with the peer-to-peer module, this function has the following options: cfg.inputfile = ... cfg.outputfile = ...
+To facilitate data-handling and distributed computing you can use cfg.inputfile = ... cfg.outputfile = ...
 If you specify one of these (or both) the input data will be read from a *.mat file on disk and/or the output data will be written to a *.mat file.
 These mat files should contain only a single variable, corresponding with the input/output structure.
 The data structure in the input file should be a cell array for this particular function.
 See also FT_PREPROCESSING, FT_APPENDFREQ